vatpac-technology/sops/docs/aerodromes/Canberra.md

 !!! example
     *RSCU209 is an IFR AW139 helicopter intending to depart Canberra Hospital (YXCB) for Bankstown (YSBK) at `A090` (inside Class C CTA).*
     **RSCU209**: "Canberra Tower, helicopter RSCU209, on the pad at Canberra Hospital, for Bankstown, received Juliet, ready"
-    **CB ADC**: "RSCU209, Canberra Tower, report sighting a Jetstar A320 on a 3nm final runway 35"
+    **CB ADC**: "RSCU209, Canberra Tower, report sighting a Jetstar A320 on a 3nm final runway 35 and advise able to maintain own separation with that aircraft"
-    **RSCU209**: "Traffic sighted, RSCU209"
+    **RSCU209**: "Traffic sighted and affirm, RSCU209"
     **CB ADC**: "RSCU209, pass behind the A320, maintain own separation, caution wake turbulence, cleared to Bankstown via AKMIR, flight planned route, climb A090, squawk 3762"
     **RSCU209**: "Cleared to Bankstown via AKMIR flight planned route, climb A090, squawk 3762, pass behind the A320 and maintain own separation, RSCU209"